powernsx/powernsx.github.io/routing.md

 edgeId        : edge-21
 ```

 Happy days!
 OSPF is configured.
-This will require a neighbor southbound like a DLR or another ESG running OSPF to peer with it.
+This will require a neighbor like a physical L3 switch / router,  DLR, or another ESG running OSPF to peer with.

+## Basic BGP Configuration

+ToDo

+## Route Redistribution

+ToDo

+## Prefix Definition

+ToDo

+## Static Routing

+ToDo

 ## Need help?